-Central section, top to bottom: - Schneider enclosure (external dimensions in mm: height = 165, width = 195) - neon indicator (red) - mains connector (57A, 4-way) + M3 mounting screws - control cable (reg/green to link between the 'main' and 'output' PCBs) - main board, assembled - 1.5mm brown multi strand cable for internal high-power wiring - 16A over-ride switch (SPST, illuminated) - female spade connectors with covers (x3)
+Central section, top to bottom: - Schneider enclosure (external dimensions in mm: height = 165, width = 195) - neon indicator (no longer used, it has been replaced by a LED assembly) - mains connector (57A, 4-way) + M3 mounting screws - control cable (reg/green to link between the 'main' and 'output' PCBs) - main board, assembled - 1.5mm brown multi strand cable for internal high-power wiring - 16A over-ride switch (SPST, illuminated) - female spade connectors with covers (x3)

 Right hand side, clockwise, from top: